firasmidani/phenotypic-characterization/README.md

 subprocess32==3.5.4
 ```

-## How to set-up your wokring directory?
+## How to set-up your working directory?

 See readme_metadata_and_parameters.pdf for information on how to pass arguments via text file.

 ## How to run AMiGA and pass arguments via text files

-simply call ```amiga.py``` with python and provide the only required argument  that points to the working directory
+Call ```amiga.py``` with python and provide the only required argument that points to the working directory.

 ```python
 python amiga.py